Cooperative Platformer On AR: Esports Ecosystems With Persistent Worlds

 Education increasingly overlaps with play—universities host esports, modding becomes a training ground, and engines are taught in classrooms.
-As tools become simpler, indie studios from Europe will prototype the next breakout worlds.
+As tools become simpler, hardware makers from South Asia will prototype the next breakout worlds.

 Beyond rendering and frame rates, a sense of agency is what players remember.
 Designers who respect that agency will lead the medium forward.